Apraxia of Speech Factsheet (for Schools)

 What Teachers Should Know

-Childhood apraxia of speech, sometimes called verbal dyspraxia, is a speech disorder in which the brain has difficulties getting the tongue, lips, and jaw to move correctly for talking.
+Childhood apraxia of speech, sometimes called verbal dyspraxia, is a speech disorder in which the brain has trouble getting the tongue, lips, and jaw to move correctly for talking.
 Children with the disorder know what they want to say, but can't coordinate the muscle movements needed to make the sounds, syllables, and words.
 Apraxia symptoms can vary widely.

 Children with apraxia also may have: